TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 name          | log_timezone
-short_desc    | Sets the time zone to use in log messages. setting_value | UTC sourcefile    | /home/xxxxx/yugabyte-data/node-1/disk-1/pg_data/postgresql.conf
+short_desc    | Sets the time zone to use in log messages. setting_value | UTC sourcefile    | /home/xxxxx/ZNbase-data/node-1/disk-1/pg_data/postgresql.conf

-yugabyte=# \x off
+ZNbase=# \x off

 ```

-Using the `log_directory` and `log_filename` references, we can find the YugabyteDB log to examine the timestamps being inserted into the logs.
+Using the `log_directory` and `log_filename` references, we can find the ZNbaseDB log to examine the timestamps being inserted into the logs.
 These are all UTC timestamps and should remain that way.

 You will see that the `lc_time` setting is currently UTF and the file the setting is obtained from is listed.
 Opening that file **as sudo/superuser**, you will see contents that look like the below (after much scrolling or searching for 'datestyle'):